 Tapeworm infection is caused by ingesting food or water contaminated with tapeworm eggs or larvae.
 If you ingest certain tapeworm eggs, they can migrate outside your intestines and form larval cysts in body tissues and organs (invasive infection).
 If you ingest tapeworm larvae, however, they develop into adult tapeworms in your intestines (intestinal infection).

-Many people with intestinal tapeworm infection have no symptoms.
-If you do feel the effects, your symptoms will depend on the type of tapeworm you have and its location.
+Many people with intestinal tapeworm infection don't have symptoms.
+If you do have problems from the infection, your symptoms will depend on the type of tapeworm you have and its location.
 Invasive tapeworm infection symptoms vary depending on where the larvae have migrated.

 Signs and symptoms of intestinal infection include: